derwebcoder/lead/README.md

 The ultimate goal is to allow scripting of pipelines which run everywhere.

+## Features

+- Pipelines for server and client side
+- Full featured programming language (Python)
+- Environment independent thanks to containers
+- Programming language / tool independent - whatever is possible inside a contianer is possible with Lead
+- Pipelines for multilanguage projects
+- Clone & play - no more project specific machine setup / installations needed
+- Compatible with any CI/CD server supporting Docker

 ## Why Should I Care?

 Nowadays basically every CI/CD server allows creating pipelines as code.
 For example: